nilesh1601git/Photo_Video_Management/QUICK_START.md

 1. **Always test with `--dry-run` first!**
 2. **STAGE1 is your safety net** - always kept flat with original filenames
-3. **STAGE2 is for working** - organize it with `--organize-by-date` for easy browsing
+3. **STAGE2 is for working** - files are renamed to YYYYMMDD_HHMMSS.ext format and can be organized by date
 4. Use `--verify` for important backups (checks STAGE2)
 5. Use `--log` to track what was copied
 6. Run `verify_stages.sh` after large copies to ensure both stages match
-7. Existing files are automatically skipped (no duplicates)
+7. Existing files are automatically skipped by checksum (no duplicates)
+8. **Move mode safety**: Source files are only deleted if successfully copied to both stages (not if skipped)
+9. Use `--set-remark` to add notes/comments to photos (visible in PhotoPrism and other tools)
+10. Use `--get-remark` to view all remarks without processing files

 ## 🆘 Troubleshooting